Key Points

 Checklist

-• Set monthly pricing/offer playbook updates.
+- Set monthly pricing/offer playbook updates.

-• Reassess risk tolerance by market condition.
+- Reassess risk tolérance by market condition.

-• Adjust timeline expectations with current data.
+- Adjust timeline expectations with current data.

 Metric 1: Inventory direction

-Metric 2: Price velocity
+Metric 2: Price velocity by segment

-Metric 3: Negotiation leverage
+Metric 3: Negotiation leverage right now

 Monthly Inputs To Track

-• Inventory count by target segment.
+- Inventory count by target segment.

-• Median sold price trend by neighborhood.
+- Median sold price trend by neighborhood.

-• Average/median days on market.
+- Average/median days on market.

-• Sold-to-list ratio trend.
+- Sold-to-list ratio trend.

-• Your personal timeline + risk tolerance notes.
+- Your personal timeline + risk tolérance notes.

 Common Market-Reading Mistakes

-• Relying on national headlines for local decisions.
+- Relying on national headlines for local décisions.

-• Using one-month spikes as long-term trend proof.
+- Using one-month spikes as long-term trend proof.

-• Ignoring segment differences (condo vs detached).
+- Ignoring segment differences (condo vs détachéd).

-• Failing to adjust strategy when data shifts.
+- Failing to adjust strategy when data shifts.

 First 7-Day Action Plan

-• Day 1: Gather current month inventory and sold data.
+- Day 1: Gather current month inventory and sold data.

-• Day 2: Compare month-over-month trend for your segment.
+- Day 2: Compare month-over-month trend for your segment.

-• Day 3: Update negotiation posture (buyer/seller).
+- Day 3: Update negotiation posture (buyer/seller).

-• Day 4-5: Rework price/offer strategy with advisor.
+- Day 4-5: Rework price/offer strategy with advisor.

-• Day 6-7: Execute updated plan and monitor response.
+- Day 6-7: Execute updated plan and monitor response.

 Common Questions

-How often should strategy change?
+How often should I reassess my strategy?

-Can buyers still negotiate in active markets?
+Can buyers negotiate in a seller's market?

 Related Tools